-8. REJECT THE CLAIM OF GGTW, LLC:

-RECOMMENDATION: Adopt Resolution No. 2016-0039, rejecting the claim of GGTW.
-LLC.
+8. REJECT THE CLAIM OF GGTW, LLC: The Board is requested to reject the claim.
+RECOMMENDATION: Adopt Resolution No. 2016-0039, rejecting the claim of GGTW, LLC.
+(Legal: Breton Lobner, General Counsel)

 COMMITTEE RECOMMENDATIONS

 9. ANNUAL REVIEW AND APPROVAL OF AMENDMENTS TO AUTHORITY POLICY 4.20 - POLICY GUIDELINES FOR PRUDENT INVESTMENTS, DELEGATION OF AUTHORITY TO INVEST AND MANAGE AUTHORITY FUNDS TO THE VICE PRESIDENT, FINANCE AND ASSET MANAGEMENT/TREASURER: